Morgan Stanley nears full ownership of China ventures with stake buys

 ($1 = 6.3633 Chinese yuan renminbi)

-(Reporting by Scott Murdoch in Hong Kong, Samuel Shen in Shanghai; Editing by Muralikumar Anantharaman)
+(Reporting by Scott Murdoch in Hong Kong, Samuel Shen in Shanghai; Editing by Muralikumar Anantharaman and Steve Orlofsky)

 ((Scott.Murdoch@thomsonreuters.com;))